11 Snakes Which Are Easy To Step On

 Source: iNaturalist user Hernan Augusto Iuri – CC BY-SA 4.0

 Many people dream of meeting a venomous snake at least once in their life.
-Many people would love the thrill of seeing a cold-blooded viper from a safe distance, knowing that it could fully wipe you out.
-But if you’re not careful, your first venomous snake encounter could be your last, beginning with you accidentally stepping on a painted lancehead.
+Many reptile enthusiasts would love to watch a cold-blooded viper from a distance, knowing that it could fully wipe them out.
+But if you’re not careful, your first venomous snake encounter could be your last, beginning with you stepping on a lurking painted lancehead (Bothrops diporus).

 4 Rubber boa